fluencelabs/fRPC-Substrate/README.md

 > ```bash
 > rm -rf .fluence
 > ```
 > `fluence deal deploy` is capable of redeploying services, so you don't have to do it every time.
-But one can't redeploy a deal he doesn't not own, so you will get a error without this step for this repository.
+But one can't redeploy a deal he doesn't own, so you will get a error without this step for this repository.

 With a service, in this case the *eth-rpc* service, ready for deployment, we simply use the `fluence deal deploy`: